Chevron left

 Arming yourself with information and confronting your anxiety directly can change your fear of the unknown into a feeling of control regarding your impending surgery.

-Relaxation Techniques to Combat Surgical Nerves
+Relaxation Techniques to Relieve Anxiety

 Ready Set Recover Zen